Night Eagle COVID-19 Pre-camp Protocol (Modified)

 A significant rash, particularly when other symptoms are present

 Severe headache, especially with a fever

-If the EMT's initial screening of the camper shows no sign of the virus, the camper and his parents may proceed to camp where they will check-in with Nurse Trudy who will administer a complete health screening and check in all camper medicines.
+If the counselor's initial screening of the camper and his parens raises no concerns, the camper and his parents may proceed to camp where they will check-in with Nurse Trudy who will administer a complete health screening and check in all camper medicines.

-NOTE: Parents who have not been vaccinated should wear a face mask and maintain social distancing while on camp property.
+NOTE: Parents who have not been vaccinated should wear a face mask and/or maintain social distancing while on camp property.